2014 Transformation Grant

 IV.
 Requirements for full proposals

 - Applicants must be University of Delaware faculty.
-Graduate students and staff who hold teaching responsibilities may apply for a CTAL instructional grant to enhance their instruction.
+Alternatively, graduate students and staff who are the instructor of record for a course may apply for a CTAL instructional grant to enhance their instruction.

 - Proposals are limited to 3 pages.